Laerdal/python-objdictgen/README.md

 ## Motivation

-The biggest improvement with the new tool over the original implementation is the introduction of a new `.json` based format to store the object dictionary.
+The biggest improvement with the new tool over the original implementation is the introduction of a new `.jsonc` based format to store the object dictionary.
 The JSON format is well-known and easy to read.
-The tool supports jsonc, allowing comments in the json file. `odg` will process the file in a repeatable manner, making it possible support diffing of the `.json` file output. `odg` remains 100% compatible with the legacy `.od` format on both input and output.
+The tool use jsonc, allowing comments in the json file. `odg` will process the file in a repeatable manner, making it possible support diffing of the `.jsonc` file output. `odg` remains 100% compatible with the legacy `.od` format on both input and output.

 The original objdictedit and objdictgen tool were written in legacy python 2 and